jpvantassel/python3-course/adv/packages.md

 # Python Packages

-> Joseph P. Vantassel, The Univeristy of Texas at Austin
+> Joseph P. Vantassel, The University of Texas at Austin

 [![License](https://img.shields.io/badge/license-CC--By--SA--4.0-brightgreen.svg)](https://github.com/jpvantassel/python3-course/blob/master/LICENSE.md)

 ## One-Minute Summary

-- A Python package is a module or collection of modules inside a directory with a moduled named `__init__.py` (note this module is typically empty).
+- A Python package is a module or collection of modules inside a directory with a module named `__init__.py` (note this module is typically empty).
-- A Python package may contain any number of subpackages (i.e., sub-directories with their own `__init__.py`).
+- A Python package may contain any number of sub packages (i.e., sub-directories with their own `__init__.py`).
 - A Python package can be combined into a distribution package using the `setuptools` module and a `setup.py` file (details on a typical `setup.py` are listed [here](#`setup.py`)).
-- The Python Package Authority (PyPA) has created the Python Package Users Guide (PyPUG) as the definative reference for building and using Python packages.
+- The Python Package Authority (PyPA) has created the Python Package Users Guide (PyPUG) as the definitive reference for building and using Python packages.

 ## What is a Python Package